 For your interest, it was discovered that weight of different knitted fabric structures can contribute to levels of UPF (ultraviolet protection factor).

-Comfort & Holistic Properties of Natural Cotton
+Comfort & Holistic Properties

 Most products made of organic cotton are especially soft and smooth because they are not treated with cruel chemicals, colorants and bleaching substances.
 Organic cotton fabric is comfortable and pleasant to wear as it stretches easily.
 That is why cotton is a very popular fabric in underwear fashion.

 Due to its natural softness organic cotton fabric is well known for its ability to provide physical ease and relaxation.
 Indeed, holistic practitioners prefer organic cotton to conventional one when working on recovery from illness or providing palliative treatment.
 Cotton sheets are proven to help improve sleep quality.
 Natural cotton fabric is known not to emit static electricity.

 In spiritual level garments made of natural fibers provide a better protection from negative energies.
 It is believed that natural cotton fabric can attract Divine Consciousness (Chaitanya) because of its spiritual purity.
 Cotton symbolizes protection, simplicity, harvest, rain.

 Organic cotton is the most suitable fabric for kids clothing, especially babywear as it is grown and produced without harmful chemicals, its texture is very pleasant against delicate baby skin and no other plant fiber can offer same level of softness.